liatrio/adop-docker-compose/README.md

 </details>

-## <a name="ldop-dashboard"></a> LDOP Dashboard
+#### <a name="ldop-dashboard"></a> LDOP Dashboard

 ![HomePage](img/home.png)

 Once you have a stack up and running, you can log in with the username and password created upon start-up.

-If you no longer remember your login credentials, you can find them in the project root directory file called *platform.secrets.sh*.
+:information_source: If you no longer remember your login credentials, you can find them in the file called *platform.secrets.sh* in the project's root directory.

+#### <a name="example-applications"></a> Example Applications

 A seed job that creates jobs for building different example applications is included in the base version of LDOP.
 These jobs will look into each specified repository for a Jenkinsfile.
 This file will be used to create a pipeline job on Jenkins, and run the project through each of its phases.